Italy announces three deaths linked to coronavirus - France 24

 Experts from WHO and the European Centre for Disease Prevention and Control plan to arrive in Italy on Tuesday, he said.

-Mounting worries over the spread of the virus have disrupted fashion shows at Milan Fashion Week and

-Conte's government moved Saturday to set up checkpoints in the region affected to ensure that nobody leaves the contaminated zone without special permission to that effect.
+Conte's government moved Saturday to set up checkpoints in the region affected to ensure that nobody leaves the contaminated zone without special permission.

 Sunday saw police checking all vehicles travelling in and out of the area along Codogno's main highway.